namel3ss-Ai/namel3ss/resources/limitations.md

 We will not add extensibility until the core language is unshakable.

+Python is optional.
+For advanced logic today, use Python tools with explicit dependencies (`pyproject.toml` or `requirements.txt`) and a per-app `.venv` via `n3 deps install`.
+For common tasks, built-in tool packs are available without extra dependencies.

 ## Why These Limitations Exist

 Every limitation serves a purpose: